Universal and Parameter-free Gradient Sliding for Composite Optimization: Parameter-free strategy for GDS

-It should be noted that although Algorithm \ref{alg:GDS_linesearch_naive} is motivated by the standard backtracking line-search strategy used in the proximal gradient method, the above analysis is nontrivial.
-A key difference lies in the cost incurred by an incorrect estimate of $L$.
-In the proximal gradient method, a single incorrect estimate incurs only one additional evaluation of $\nabla g$.
-In contrast, in our proposed algorithm, such an incorrect estimate results in one evaluation of $\nabla g$ and $T_k^s$ gradient evaluations of $\nabla f$.
+The above corollary shows that our proposed GDS with naive linesearch requires at most $\cO(L\|x_0-x^*\|^2/\varepsilon)$ and $\cO( M\|x_0-x^*\|^2/\varepsilon)$ evaluations of $\nabla g$ and $\nabla f$ respectively to compute an $\varepsilon$-solution.
+It is also easy to show that the total number of function evaluations of $g$ and $f$ are in the same order.
+Note that although Algorithm \ref{alg:GDS_linesearch_naive} is motivated by the standard backtracking linesearch strategy in proximal gradient methods, the above analysis is nontrivial due to the cost incurred by incorrect estimates of $L$.
+In standard proximal gradient descent methods, incorrect estimates incur no additional gradient evaluations.
+In contrast, in Algorithm~\ref{alg:GDS_linesearch_naive}, each failed estimate of $L$ requires rerunning Subroutine \ref{alg:GDS_linesearch_subroutine} and hence incurs $T_k^s$ gradient evaluations of $\nabla f$.
+Therefore, extra effort in the above analysis is needed to bound $\sum\nolimits_{k=1}^N\sum\nolimits_{s=1}^{S_k}T_k^s$.

-A drawback in the naive approach is that the initial guess $L_0$ needs to satisfy $L_0\ge \varepsilon/\|x_0 - x^*\|^2$, which implicitly requires the prior knowledge of the distance to optimal solution.
-Such requirement is against our purpose of designing fully parameter-free algorithms.
-Reexamining the proof of Corollary \ref{thm:GSD_naive_corollary} reveals that the drawback stems from the need to bound the total incurred cost $\sum_{s=1}^{S_k}T_k^s$ at the first iteration, which is further bounded by $M/L_0$.
-The sole purpose of requiring $L_0\ge \varepsilon/\|x_0 - x^*\|^2$ is to guarantee that the incurred cost at iteration $k=1$ remains on the order of $\cO(M/\varepsilon)$.
-This observation suggests that the drawback can be overcome by modifying the naive approach only at the first iteration.
-Our proposed modification, called parameter-free GDS (PFGDS), is described in Algorithm \ref{alg:GDS_linesearch}.
-As we will see later in the analysis, this modification removes the need for prior knowledge of $\|x_0 - x^*\|^2$.
+A drawback of such naive linesearch strategy is that the initial guess $L_0$ needs to satisfy $L_0\ge \varepsilon/\|x_0 - x^*\|^2$, which still requires the prior knowledge of the distance to an optimal solution $x^*$.
+Reexamining the proof of Corollary \ref{thm:GDS_naive_corollary} reveals that this drawback stems from the need to bound the total cost $\sum_{s=1}^{S_k}T_k^s$ at the first iteration $k=1$, which is further bounded by $4M/L_0$.
+The sole purpose of requiring $L_0\ge \varepsilon/\|x_0 - x^*\|^2$ is to guarantee that the incurred cost at iteration $k=1$ remains in the order of $\cO(M/\varepsilon)$.
+This observation suggests that the drawback can be overcome by modifying the first iteration in the naive approach.
+Our proposed modification, called parameter-free GDS and described in Algorithm~\ref{alg:GDS_linesearch}, removes the dependence on the prior knowledge of $\|x_0 - x^*\|^2$ by modifying the first outer iteration in the naive approach.

-In a nutshell, our strategy for estimating $L$ and $M$ in the first iteration proceeds as follows.
-We start with arbitrary initial guesses for $L$ and $M$, and increase them until they satisfy the Lipschitz conditions \eqref{eq:GDS_g_ineq} and \eqref{eq:GDS_f_ineq}, respectively.
-During this process, we maintain the relation $L_1^1=M_1^{1,1}$, which prevents the estimate of $L$ from becoming excessively small.
-Afterwards, we keep reducing the estimate of $L$ until the Lipschitz condition \eqref{eq:GDS_g_ineq} is violated for the first time.
-Our algorithm then proceeds with $k>1$ using the most recent estimate of $L$ and $M$ that satisfy \eqref{eq:GDS_g_ineq} and \eqref{eq:GDS_f_ineq}, respectively.
-The benefit of such strategy at $k=1$ is that our estimate of $L$ is searched from larger to smaller values, thereby avoiding the issue of an excessively small initial guess.